danakt/handlebars-to-jsx/README.md

 // <div>{variable}</div>
 ```

-Also, you can get exported by default component:
+Also, you can have the component exported as default:

 ```js
 compile('<div>{{variable}}</div>', { isModule: true })